k8s-dev/k8s-dev.github.io/content/posts/cert.md

 <span>Photo by <a href="https://unsplash.com/@yangshuo?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Yang Shuo</a> on <a href="https://unsplash.com/images/nature?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

 To help me get started I was assigned a 3 month long ramp up plan and a supportive mentor.
 I could shadow in multiple projects and learn the various ways to do business at AWS.
 On the learning front - I achieved my **first** AWS Certification - AWS Certified Solution Architect - Associate.
-I utilized Adrian Cantrill course at https://learn.cantrill.io The depth to which this course goes in - is admirable.
+I utilized [Adrian Cantrill](https://learn.cantrill.io) course.
+The depth to which this course goes in - is admirable.
 Perfect kick-starter to provide the base to dive deeper in to AWS and related concepts.
 I highly recommend this course.
 Couple it with [Tutorialsdojo's](https://tutorialsdojo.com) practice test and you should be good to go!

 So - with this I can't anymore say that I work at AWS and do not have any AWS Cert :P

 I am quite happy to note that my AWS interview experience has helped multiple folks to understand the interview process better and resulted in clearing their AWS interviews.
 So many people have reached out to me via LinkedIn to express their gratitude.
 If you are one of them, my message to you is to _Pass it on_!

-Meanwhile - we are actively hiring at AWS, there are multiple job openings, all listed at https://amazon.jobs.
+Meanwhile - we are actively hiring at AWS, there are multiple job openings, all listed at [amazon's job site](https://amazon.jobs).
 If you are are passionate about the cloud computing and are good at what you do - I would be happy to provide referral, and if time permits - provide guidance.
 Reach out to me via LinkedIn.

-See you with the next post.
-- Jayesh.